ersonp/dmsg/docs/Encryption and Authentication in DMSG.md

 ```

 ### writeResponse
 After the remote visor reads the request from the local visor (initiator) it writes back a handshake response to it.
+It also takes in the paramater `cipher.SHA256` which is the hash of the request that was received, generated with `req.raw.Hash()` and sent back to the initiator in the response

 #### MakeHandshakeMessage
 ```